SolaceProducts/pubsubplus-azure-quickstart-template/README.md

     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-azure-quickstart-template/master/images/register.png"/>
 </a>

-* Hit the "Deploy to Azure" button and in the dployment template add in the link to the VMR provided by Solace.
+* Hit the "Deploy to Azure" button and in the deployment template add in the link to the VMR provided by Solace.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSolaceLabs%2Fsolace-azure-quickstart-template%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>